Jdevvv/TP_secu/README.md

 # TP_secu

 ## Docker compose
-- 2 Node app
+- 2 NodeJS app connected to database with Knex.js
-- Nginx load balancing round robin
+- Nginx load balancing round robin with HTTPS
-- Mariadb with secu database and secu user
+- Mariadb with secu database and secu user with permission (SELECT, INSERT, UPDATE, DELETE) on unique database
+- Phpmyadmin

 ### Start Docker Compose:
 Set up your .env file and run this command: